swashcap/portland-cafes/README.md

 ### Building and Serving the Project

-The application is based on [Yeoman’s _gulp-webapp_ generator](https://github.com/yeoman/generator-gulp-webapp), so tasks roughly the [originals](https://github.com/yeoman/generator-gulp-webapp/blob/master/docs/README.md):
+The application is based on [Yeoman’s _gulp-webapp_ generator](https://github.com/yeoman/generator-gulp-webapp), so tasks mostly follow the [originals](https://github.com/yeoman/generator-gulp-webapp/blob/master/docs/README.md):

 > To start developing, run:
 >